learn-co-curriculum/hs-db-demo/README.md

 ###Creating A Table:

 Now that we know we want to have two tables, we need to actually create them.
-ActiveRecord uses something called migrations (paired with rake tasks) to create the tables.
+ActiveRecord uses something called `migrations` (paired with rake tasks) to create the tables.
+A migration are a convenient way for you to change your databse in a structured and organized manner.
+It allows you to create tables, add or remove columns from tables, and even delete tables entirely.

 A rake task is a ruby implementation of something called Make, which automatically builds executable programs from the source code.
 Ruby uses Rake, and we write our tasks in `Rakefile`.You can read more about Rake [here](http://jasonseifer.com/2010/04/06/rake-tutorial).